- This event has passed.

 insight4me is a series of subject specific webinars for current Year 12/Year 13 students.
 The sessions support students’ current studies by giving an insight into particular curriculum areas whilst affording students the opportunity to talk to different universities and make informed comparisons about how Engineering disciplines are taught.

-In this insight4me Engineering webinar for schools and colleges, three universities, including UEA and The University of Sheffield (3rd uni to be confirmed), will have roughly 20 minutes to deliver a punchy, topic based ‘micro’ talk.
+In this insight4me Engineering webinar for schools and colleges, two universities, including UEA and The University of Sheffield, will have roughly 30 minutes to deliver a punchy, topic based ‘micro’ talk.
 Within an overall session aim to offer exciting case studies of Practical Applications of Physics Principles in Engineering, the universities have the freedom to choose their own case study which links to the Physics A Level curriculum, and use the time to convey the key points of the case study for the Year 12/Year 13 students.
 Through the discussion, the universities are encouraged to provide an insight into the teaching and learning experience of this area at university, and compare and contrast how other subject areas across the Engineering spectrum might be treated.
 Students will gain an insight into how these subjects build upon and continue beyond the A-level curriculum.

-Full details of the universities and the case studies will be published below as soon as these are confirmed with the universities.
+Full details of the universities and the case studies are below:

 - University of East Anglia: Professor Lawrence Coates will present: ‘When trying to understand how blood flows round the body, Swiss mathematician and physicist, Daniel Bernoulli, stated in 1738 that as pressure and speed change in a flowing fluid, energy is nevertheless conserved.
 In reality energy in a flowing fluid is lost to heat so you might think that this ancient idea isn’t much use.
 However, we will show that if this important principle is used carefully it can help to explain how pressure changes when water flows through pipe constrictions and air flows past objects in a wind tunnel.
 But sometimes it leads to results that are counter-intuitive.‘